 It is best to start an update by exporting all the attribute values that exist for an attribute.

 Within Salesforce DMP, navigate to Export → Export Type → Attribute Name.
-In the Upload & Export Tool screen, select Media Attribute as the Export Type.
-In the Attribute Name field, select the attribute for the values you wish to export.
+In the Export Type drop down, select the attribute you would like to update.

-You may choose to export CSV or Excel format.
-Files must be uploaded as CSV, but Excel files may be modified and then saved as CSV format prior to uploading modifications.
+You may choose to export CSV or Excel format, but we recommend exporting as a CSV as the file must eventually be uploaded in a CSV format.
+Excel files may be modified and then saved as CSV format prior to uploading modifications

 2. Update Attributes